sethvargo/go-envconfig/README.md

 ### Delimiter

-By default when parsing maps and slices, `,` is used as element delimiter.
+When parsing maps and slices, a comma (`,`) is used as the element delimiter.
 You can define your own custom delimiter using `delimiter`

 ```go